 Instructions

-- Whenever the seitan is done, it needs to be rested for 10 minutes.
+- Rest the seitan: Whenever the seitan is done, it needs to be rested for 10 minutes.
 Just tastes better and juicier that way!
-Continue to cook the veggies if you like, over low heat.
-If you like them crunchier, turn off the heat for a bit.

-- After the seitan has rested enough, slice it into quarter inch thick slices and cut those pieces in half lengthwise.
-Throw all this delicious stuff in the pan with the veggies over medium heat and toss in the other 2 tablespoons of reduced sodium soy sauce or liquid aminos.
+- Flavor the seitan pieces: Throw all this delicious stuff in the pan with the veggies over medium heat and toss in the other 2 tablespoons of reduced sodium soy sauce or liquid aminos.

 Notes